Jiu-jitsu legend Rickson Gracie has created a new MMA event, ‘Mestre do Combate’, that debuts on November 22nd in Rio de Janeiro.

 •Judges have also been eliminated - the winner will have to get the victory by KO/TKO or submission over two rounds, being the first of ten minutes duration and the second of five.
 If there is no submission or stoppage, three votes will decide the winner - one vote from Rickson, another from the referee, and the third from the public.

 •Elbows are prohibited.

 Given that day before weigh ins are the norm for combat sports that include knockouts, due to the increase in potential head trauma for a dehydrated fighter, the weigh in rule is problematic.
 Troubling too will be the definition of "nearly about to be knocked out or submitted."
 Asking the ref to also judge the fight has very widely been found to be asking too much of what is already one of the most challenging jobs in MMA; asking the crowd to choose a winner is absurd, and without precedent in any serious sport worldwide.
-And marketing an event as "Vale Tudo is back" while prohibiting elbows is a little schizophrenic.
+And marketing an event as "Vale Tudo is back" while prohibiting elbows is a little weird.

 •The fighters go one-on-one but each of them will be part of a team that will represent a Brazilian city. •One coach and five athletes (at heavyweight, light heavyweight, middleweight, welterweight and lightweight) form the teams.

 •The winning team will be the one that gets three victories from the five match-ups.